Nosto/wiki-docs/features/shopify-sections.md

 ## Add new placements

 You can add more placements to your theme based on the section.
-In case you are adding though the code editor, you need to pass the placement id under the settings object with key `placement`.
+In case you are adding through the code editor, you need to pass the placement id under the settings object with key `placement`.

 ```json
     "productpage-nosto-1": {